JackLR7392/SwastikaLogoMadewithPythonTurtle/README.md

 # hmmmmmmmm
-this is my first project
+this is my first project of python turtle